Bankia stock tumbles after new shares hit market

 Spain's bank restructuring fund, which owns 68.4 percent of the bank and had said it could increase its stake by another 1.6 percent, did not buy any stock on Tuesday, a source said.

-About 3 percent of the free float of 31.6 percent had changed hands by 10:00 a.m.
-British time.
+About 3 percent of the free float of 31.6 percent had changed hands by 0900 GMT.

 Most of it is owned by former holders of preference shares and hybrid debt, often small savers who were mis-sold these complex financial instruments and were forced to swap them at discounts for ordinary shares.